aragon/whitepaper/README.md

 Each dispute is subject to a maximum number of appeal rounds.
 Since each dispute and appeal round has a fixed duration, the maximum number of appeal rounds also determines the maximum amount of time before a final decision is reached.

 Appeals can be triggered after a dispute has been resolved with a preliminary ruling in favor of one outcome or the other.
-In order for an appeal to occur both sides of the dispute must deposit additional collateral.
+In order for an appeal to occur, both sides of the dispute must deposit additional collateral.
 If neither side deposits the required collateral to trigger the next appeal round, the preliminary ruling is finalized.
-If only one side deposits the required collateral the ruling is immediately finalized in their favor.
+If only one side deposits the required collateral, the ruling is immediately finalized in their favor.
 If both sides deposit the required collateral then the appeal round is scheduled.

 The amount of required collateral depends on the appeal round and is a multiple of the fees required to compensate selected jurors.
 In higher appeal rounds where more juror stake is selected to adjudicate the dispute, the base amount of collateral required will be higher.
-The total amount of collateral required to appeal will be a multiple of this amount, 2x the base amount for the side which is reinforcing the preliminary ruling, and 3x the base amount for side which is appealing the preliminary ruling.
+The total amount of collateral required to appeal will be a multiple of this amount, 2x the base amount for the side which is reinforcing the preliminary ruling, and 3x the base amount for the side which is appealing the preliminary ruling.
 When the dispute is finalized the base amount is used to compensate jurors and the remainder is used to compensate the winning party for risking their appeal deposit.
 Appeal deposits can be crowdsourced so they do not need to be supplied by a single party.

 ### Final Ruling

 A final ruling is reached if a preliminary ruling is produced and neither side appeals, if only one side appeals, or if the maximum number of appeals are reached.
-When a final ruling is produced, the court needs to process collateral and stake redistribution.
+When a final ruling is produced, the Court needs to process collateral and stake redistribution.

 **Redistributing and Unlocking Juror Stake**